 Why might this be relevant?

-Partially relevant as it addresses privacy and data protection for businesses, but does not directly discuss the impact of data privacy laws on collective benefits.
+Partially relevant as it focuses on providing expert advice to businesses on privacy and data protection, but does not directly address the impact of data privacy laws on collective benefits.

 • UK-RoI Cross-Border Data Protection Network (Cross-DPN)